 Capricornus, meaning “horned goat” in Latin, is the smallest of the zodiac constellations, as well as the second faintest after Cancer.
 Notice I called it the constellation Capricornus which is its proper astronomical name, and not Capricorn which is the name given to the astrological sign of the zodiac.
-This faint constellation’s brightest star, Deneb Algedi, is of magnitude 2.85, and is actually a multiple system whose primary component is a white giant star located 39 light-years distant.
+This faint constellation’s brightest star, Deneb Algedi, is of magnitude 2.85 and is actually a multiple system whose primary component is a white giant star located 39 light-years distant.

 Although Capricornus is said to represent Amalthea, the she-goat that suckled Zeus as an infant, in some myths the constellation is also said to represent the half man half goat god called Pan.
 According to Greek legends, when Gaia, mother Earth, sent the monster Typhon to attack the Olympian gods, Pan suggested that they all transform themselves into animals in order to help them hide in plain sight of the Titans.
-Pan then took refuge in the Nile River, turning his lower half into a fish, and when he noticed that Typhon was attempting to destroy Zeus, he blew a shrill note on his pipes which made Typhon flee.
+Pan then took refuge in the Nile River, turning his lower half into a fish, and when he noticed that Typhon was attempting to destroy Zeus, he blew a shrill note on his pipes which startled Typhon and made him flee.
 Zeus later turned Pan into one of the signs of the zodiac in appreciation of his heroic deed.

 Capricornus is located in an area of the sky known to the ancients as the Sea.
 This region is rich in constellations with water-related themes, such as Pisces, Piscis Austrinus, Aquarius, Eridanus, Cetus, Delphinus, and Hydra.

-Capricornus is one of the faintest constellations, which makes it even harder to discern the shape of a goat.
+Capricornus is one of the faintest star constellations, which makes it even harder to discern the shape of a goat.
 From the Southern Hemisphere, it is possible to make out the shape of a rhinoceros horn, but from the far northern hemisphere, the constellation looks distinctly triangular, and appears more like a kite, or perhaps a Chinese fan.

-– Deneb Algedi (Delta Capricorni), the constellation’s brightest star, is a multiple star system situated 39 light years distant with a visual magnitude of 2.85.
+– Deneb Algedi (Delta Capricorni), the constellation’s brightest star, is a multiple star system situated 39 light-years distant with a visual magnitude of 2.85.
 It actually consists of four stars, with the most luminous component, Delta Capricorni A, being a white giant that is 8.5 times brighter than the Sun.
 Deneb Algedi derives from the Arabic phrase meaning “the tail of the goat”.

-– Algiedi (Alpha Capricorni), the constellation’s third brightest star, is a multiple star system located 690 light years from the Sun with a visual magnitude of 3.58.
+– Algiedi (Alpha Capricorni), the constellation’s third brightest star, is a multiple star system located 690 light-years from the Sun with a visual magnitude of 3.58.
 Its primary component, Alpha-1 Capricorni, is a binary system dominated by a yellow supergiant of magnitude of 4.30, while Alpha-2 Capricorni, is another binary system whose main star is yellow giant of magnitude 3.58.
 Algiedi derives from the Arabic for “the billy goat.”

-– Messier 30 (NGC 7099), the main noteworthy deep sky object in the constellation, is a globular cluster about 28,000 light years away, but approaching us at a speed of about 182 km/sec.
-This 12.93 billion year old cluster is about 90 light years in diameter, with its brightest components consisting of a dozen red giant stars.
+– Messier 30 (NGC 7099), the main noteworthy deep sky object in the constellation, is a globular cluster about 28,000 light-years away, but approaching us at a speed of about 182 km/sec.
+This 12.93 billion-year-old cluster is about 90 light-years in diameter, with its brightest components consisting of a dozen red giant stars.
 Messier 30 can be found just below and right of Deneb Algedi, although you’ll need a telescope or binoculars to study this Messier object because of its 7.5 magnitude.
 M30, however, is one of the easier globular clusters to spot, and can be found low in the SSE sky.

 The Sea Goat Capricornus is home to 5 meteor showers, including;